Student Initiated Programs in India & South Asia

 - IES Abroad in India (Business, Culture, History in Delhi)

 - Middlebury C.V.
 Starr Schools Abroad in India

 - Northern Arizona University in India (summer program)

-- SIT Study Abroad in India & Nepal
+- School for International Training (SIT) in India & Nepal

 It is the student's responsibility to monitor deadlines and application procedures for the non-KU program.
 In addition, students must complete the Study Abroad & Global Engagement SIP application and scholarship application (if applicable) by the deadlines listed below, regardless of the non-KU program deadlines.